Accio/AMIDD/docs/README.md

 * Offline activities of lecture 2:
     * Fill out [the anonymous post-lecture survey of lecture 2](https://forms.gle/y25B124FYGsGUe1d9).
     * Classify the top-selling drugs in 2023 by their modality, and interpret the patterns of indications.
 The drugs are listed in the slide (including the link to the original poster in PDF format).
 [Please submit your replies here via Google Form](https://forms.gle/9XCsb7qHhieWXoMc6). *Deadline of assignment*: before lecture 3.
+    * Continue the discussion of the role-play game.
+A random member of each team will be selected next week to give an update of the team.

 <p id="lec3"></p>
 ### Lecture 3: Key questions to be addressed by drug discovery